jbratcher/lando/readme.md

 Lando offers a lot of punch using only HTML and CSS.

 * Fully repsonsive design
-* Lots of psuedo-class effects
+* Lots of psuedo-class effects and animations
-* Javascript optional

 ### Dependencies